metalisx/metalisx/readme.txt

 4.2 Logger

-Instructions to configure a seperated log file for the monitor application:
+Instructions to configure WildFly 8.2.0.Final standalone with a seperated log file for the monitor application:
  - open the file <jboss home>/standalone/configuration/standalone.xml
  - find the subsystem with the logging
  - add in the subsystem the following file handler: